prrao87/prrao87.github.io/content/posts/vector-db-2/index.md

 On the left, the two wines (the Reserve White and the Toscana Red) have very little in common, both in terms of vocabulary and concepts, so they have a cosine distance approaching zero (they are orthogonal in the vector space).
 On the right, the two Zinfandels from Napa Valley have a lot more in common, so they have a much larger cosine similarity closer to 1.
 The limiting case here would be a cosine distance of 1; a sentence is always perfectly similar to itself.

-Of course, in a real situation, the actual vector space is high dimensional (and have many more axes other than just the variety of wine) and cannot be visualized on a 2-D plane, but the same principle of cosine similarity applies.
+Of course, in a real situation, the actual data exists in higher dimensional vector space (and has many more axes than just the variety of wine) and cannot be visualized on a 2-D plane, but the same principle of cosine similarity applies.

 ## Scalable nearest neighbour search

-Once the vector embeddings are generated and stored, when a user submits a search query, the goal of similarity search is to provide the top-k most similar vectors that match the vector-form of the input query.
-Once again, we can visualize this in a simplified 2-D vector space.
+Once the vectors are generated and stored, when a user submits a search query, the goal of similarity search is to provide the top-k most similar vectors to the input query's own vector.
+Once again, we can visualize this in a simplified 2-D space.

 {{< figure src="knn.png">}}

-The most naive way to do this is to compare the query vector with each and every vector in the database, with the so-called k-nearest neighbour (kNN) method.
-However, **this quickly becomes way too expensive** as we scale to millions (or billions) of vectors, as the number of comparisons required keeps increasing linearly with the data.
+The most naive way to do this would be to compare the query vector with each and every vector in the database, with the so-called k-nearest neighbour (kNN) method.
+However, **this quickly becomes way too expensive** as we scale to millions (or billions) of data points, as the number of comparisons required keeps increasing linearly with the data.

 ### Approximate nearest neighbours (ANN)